MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 ![Power BI apps](media/service-create-distribute-apps/power-bi-apps-left-nav.png)

 Your business users often need multiple Power BI dashboards and reports to run their business.
-Apps bring the pieces together so they don't have to remember the names and locations of all these dashboards.
 With Power BI apps, you can create collections of dashboards and reports and publish these apps to your whole organization or to specific people or groups.
-For you as a report creator or admin, apps make it easier to manage permissions on collections of dashboards.
+For you as a report creator or admin, apps make it easier to manage permissions on these collections.

 Business users get your apps in a few different ways.
-If the Power BI administrator gives you permission, you can install them automatically in your coworkers' Power BI accounts.
+If the Power BI administrator gives you permission, you can install apps automatically in your coworkers' Power BI accounts.
 Otherwise, they can install your apps from Microsoft AppSource, or you can send them a direct link.
 They can easily find and return to your content because it’s all in one place.
+They can’t modify the contents of the app, but they can interact with it either in the Power BI service, or one of the mobile apps -– filtering, highlighting, and sorting the data themselves.
 They get updates automatically and you can control how frequently the data refreshes.
 Read more about the [app experience for business users](service-install-use-apps.md).

 **Did you know?** Power BI is previewing a new workspace experience.
 Read [Create the new workspaces (preview)](service-create-the-new-workspaces.md) to see how workspaces will change in the future.

 ## Apps and organizational content packs
 Apps are the evolution of organizational content packs.
 Content packs aren't available in the new workspace experiences preview.
-After the new workspace experiences is generally available, you won't be able to use content packs in newly created workspaces.
-If you haven'tt already, start migrating your content packs to apps.
+After the new workspace experience is generally available, you won't be able to use content packs in newly created workspaces.
+If you haven't already, start migrating your content packs to apps.

 ## Video: Apps and app workspaces
 <iframe width="640" height="360" src="https://www.youtube.com/embed/Ey5pyrr7Lk8?showinfo=0" frameborder="0" allowfullscreen></iframe>

-## Workspaces
-*Workspaces* are the places where you create apps, so you need to create a workspace first, before you create the app.
-If you’ve ever worked in a group workspace in Power BI, then app workspaces will be familiar.
-Read more about [creating workspaces](service-create-workspaces.md).

 ## Licenses for apps
 Each member of an app workspace needs a Power BI Pro license.
 For app users, there are two options.